 Kirstin Loates – Research Assistant, Thesis Student

 Hi!
-I am a fourth year in the Bachelor of Arts with a Honours Specialization in Psychology program, minoring in Gender Equality and Social Justice.
-I am involved with the THC, online communication and fMRI studies ongoing in the lab.
 I am currently working on my thesis which is focused on identifying brain networks that are involved with assessing familiar and novel faces.I am interested in topics relating to sexual violence and sexuality and hope to pursue research in this area in my graduate studies.

 James Donovan – Thesis Student

-I am a fourth year student in BA of Psychology.
-I joined the lab in my first year and now I am currently doing my thesis that looks at the effects of THC use on spatial memory within the lab.
+I joined the lab in my first year. and I completed my thesis looking at the effects of THC use on spatial memory.
 My favourite topic in psychology is psychopathology, specifically schizophrenia.
 I plan on going into clinical psychology when I graduate.
 A hobby of mine is catching a late night movie or playing pick-up basketball.

 Kaycee Strotmann – Thesis Student

-I’m in my fourth year at Nipissing, in concurrent education with honours in psychology.
 I’ve worked on the online communications project and now I am on researching THC for my thesis with Dr. Campbell.
-I would like to do my graduate studies in educational psychology and work within an elementary school.
+I would like to work within an elementary school.
 I enjoy going to the gym and hanging out with friends on my spare time.